chriseteka/aviron/README.md

 **Aviron** is a zero dependency [ClamAV](https://www.clamav.net/) Java client.
 It requires Java 8+.

+ClamAV® is an open-source antivirus engine for detecting trojans, viruses, malware & other malicious threats.

 **Aviron** features:

 * Send documents through a socket from within a Java application to the